Learn To Navigate Senior Dating

 Practice Your Flirting Skills Online

-An easy way to start meeting people is just to make eye contact when you go out.
+An easy way to start meeting people can be just to make eye contact when you go out.
 If you meet someone's gaze and they smile, go ahead and say something to them.
 Be friendly and don't worry about whether it turns into anything more than a passing conversation.

-Expectations are dangerous, especially so when it comes to dating and predicting the behavior of other people.
+Expectations can be dangerous, especially when it comes to dating and predicting the behavior of other people.
 When you're meeting a new person for a first date, it's best to keep your expectations under control.
 That is, they should be mostly neutral.
 Don't expect it to be fantastic.
 And don't expect that this date will lead to a second.

 Standards vs. Expectations

-It's also important to understand that dating expectations are not the same thing as dating standards.
+It can also be important to understand that dating expectations are not the same thing as dating standards.
 You should certainly have a set of standards you are looking for in a potential partner.
 For many older daters, the actual age number of the other person can be less important than it is for younger daters.

 You may start to realize that a person can be 76, healthy, and active, or they can be 62, in poor health, and never leave their house.
-The lifestyle and activity level of potential partners becomes more important than the number.
+The lifestyle and activity level of potential partners may become more important than the number.

 So where do you meet potential dates?
-The best way is just to do the things you would do anyway.
+The best way could be just to do the things you would do anyway.
 Go places you love to go.
 You're more likely to meet people with similar interests and priorities when you meet them at your favorite places and events.